eddiesholl/user-search/README.md

 * A small improvement to this is to load all the ids of nested objects first.
 This means re-scanning the file can be avoided ifthe nested object does not exist inthe file.

 ## Error handling and robustness

+There is reasonable checking around failure cases and bad data.
+Simple errors like input files missing, are having invalid JSON content, provide clear fedback to the user.

+The critical entry points for user data (like which field to search on) make sure that most possible bad states can't flow into the execution of the app.
+With more time, it would be useful to go through and provide more type checking and assertions on function parameters.
+This might be using something like typescript or tcomb, or also just plain old `assert` calls.

+The command line interface is fairly strict about what it will allow through, so it's hard to provide bad options to the engine.

+The async streams make it a little harder to stop on errors, but the main error hooks are in place, to prevent operation on bad states.